 - The scope of the requested right to study may not exceed 60 credits.

 - The applicant must have completed at least 30 credits, which are documented on a transcript from the University of Helsinki student register.
 If the student has been admitted to pursue a Master’s or doctoral degree at the University of Helsinki, he or she must have completed 30 credits at the University of Helsinki or must enclose with his or her application a transcript for a previous degree.

 - The application must also include information on the applicant’s study progress and performance at the University of Helsinki, a personal study plan and a description of the reasons for the need to receive the right to study.

 - Those planning to complete a module must contact the target university to ensure that the studies applied for constitute a module.
 The student must submit a single application for a supporting statement for all the studies included in the module.

-- No supporting statements are provided for online courses or Open University courses.
+- No supporting statements are provided for Open University courses.